Snowy Mountains: Bushfires

-In November 2004, a committee "The Snowy Mountains Bush-fire Recovery Taskforce" was set up by the NSW State Premier's Department to help residents in the region recover from the fires.
+In November 2004, the Snowy Mountains Bushfire Recovery Taskforce was set up by the NSW State Premier's Department to help residents in the region recover from the fires.
 The Taskforce commissioned Louise Darmody from Sound Memories to produce a documentary involving 26 people from the Snowy Mountains to talk about their experiences.
 The interviewees included farmers, school children, volunteers and employees from the NSW Rural Fire Service and National Park Snowy Hydro.

-Again in 2020, there was a large bush-fire in the Snowy Mountains.
+Again in 2020, there was a large bushfire in the Snowy Mountains.